mikecarper/meshfirmware/MeshCoreAdvantages.md

 User Defined but it uses 125khz in this example.
 125khz will sometimes fit in between the noise.

 ## LoRaWan
-IoT netowrk.
+IoT network.

 ## Helium (decentralized LoRaWAN network)
-IoT netowrk.
+IoT network.
 Cryptocurrency Helium Network Token HNT is used to make the network work.

 ### Bandwidth Selection & Spreading Factor
 https://docs.helium.com/iot/lorawan-frequency-plans#us915